Archive: History

 The practice of keeping official documents is very old.
 Archaeologists have discovered archives of hundreds (and sometimes thousands) of clay tablets dating back to the third and second millennia BC in sites like Ebla, Mari, Amarna, Hattusas, Ugarit, and Pylos.
 These discoveries have been fundamental to learning about ancient alphabets, languages, literature, and politics.

 Oral literature, such as Palestinian hikaye, can also have archival functions for communities.

 Archives were well developed by the ancient Chinese, the ancient Greeks, and the ancient Romans (who called them Tabularia).
 The idea that a society would designate a place to preserve records is integral to the Justinian Code (which set Roman law).

 England, after 1066, developed archives and archival access methods.
 The Swiss developed archival systems after 1450.

 The earliest archival manuals: Jacob von Rammingen, Von der Registratur (1571), Baldassarre Bonifacio, De Archivis (1632).

 The first predecessors of archival science in the West are Jacob von Rammingen's manuals of 1571. and Baldassarre Bonifacio's De Archivis libris singularis of 1632.

-Modern archival thinking has some roots dating back to the French Revolution.
+Modern archiving has some roots dating back to the French Revolution.
 The French National Archives, which possess perhaps the largest archival collection in the world (with records going as far back as 625 A.D.), was created in 1790 during the Revolution from various government, religious, and private archives seized by the revolutionaries.

 In 1883, French archivist Gabriel Richou published the first Western text on archival theory, entitled Traité théorique et pratique des archives publiques (Treaty of Theory and Practice of the Public Archives), in which he systematized the archival theory of the respect des fonds, first published by Natalis de Wailly in 1841.